You’ve made it past the halfway point! In the GAPS diet introduction phase stage 4, we get to add some tasty foods for

 I have a GAPS pumpkin muffin recipe on my blog, and I’ll be adding lots more baked recipes for the GAPS diet soon.
 For now, you can adapt the pumpkin muffin recipe for intro stage 4 by leaving out any of the ingredients that haven’t been introduced yet.

-As before, start slowly and increase very gradually.
-It’s always important to really gauge how your body is doing with each new food.
+As before, Dr. Natasha says to start slowly and increase very gradually.
+She says it’s always important to really gauge how your body is doing with each new food.
 Before you know it, you’ll be ready to go onto stage 5 and then on to stage 6!